 - Waiver of penalty/commitment fee due to sale

 - Cash rebate to offset admin fees

 However, he did not explain how they were planning to proportion the home mortgage between them.
-Well, after a discussion with Heartland Girl, they came to the consensus that the lower income earner between the 2 shall bear the bulk of the existing loan.
+Well, after a discussion with Heartland Girl and the mortgage consultant, they came to the consensus that the lower income earner between the 2 shall bear the bulk of the existing loan.
 The higher income earner would use this time to build up his/her CPF OA funds.